zouppen/victron-ble/README.md

 pip install victron_ble
 ```

+## Additional systemd requirements

+To use systemd watchdog feature, you need to install libsystemd-dev on your system.

 ## Usage

 To be able to decrypt the contents of the advertisement, you'll need to first fetch the per-device encryption key from the official Victron application.
 The method to do this will vary per platform, instructions below: